sergeimolinari/IDOS-PPP/README.md

 - Before THE meeting on 13/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper):
 Now that the reproducible research is set, one can easily work with the managed/cleaned dataset to obtain and compare several results.
-ADDITIONAL QUESTIONS (take a look at the article), NEW DATASET, DATA MANAGEMENT (merge regions), ANALYSIS (significance, correlations, growth, …), VISUALIZATION (plots)
+DATA MANAGEMENT (merge regions), ANALYSIS (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks

 - Next paper -> development of countries over time, with an obvious focus on MENA countries (trends).